josdejong/tabular-json/README.md

-# Tabular-JSON: a lightweight data format combining the best of JSON, CSV, and NDJSON
+# Tabular-JSON: JSON with tables

 Tabular-JSON a superset of JSON and CSV which will look familiar to anyone that knows JSON and CSV.
-Tabular-JSON aims to be just as simple as JSON and CSV, but without the drawbacks.
+Tabular-JSON aims to be just as simple as JSON and CSV, combining the best of JSON, CSV, and NDJSON, but without the drawbacks.

 Tabular-JSON is: